 Bison is the core ingredient and is accompanied by Ocean Fish meal.
 While Ocean Fish meal is not a high-quality ingredient, it can still provide beneficial nutrition.
 Find out more about Ocean Fish Meal in our article Ocean Fish Meal In Dog Food.

-The formula also features Chicken Fat which is becoming a popular way to add additional fat and flavor to dog food.
-Find out more about Chicken Fat in our article Chicken Fat In Dog Food.
+The formula also features Chicken Fat, which is becoming a popular way to add additional fat and flavor to dog food.
+Find out more about Chicken Fat in our article, Chicken Fat In Dog Food.

 The formula makes use of a substantial number of vegetable and grain ingredients of varying quality.
 This range of ingredients includes the staples of Peas, Brown Rice, Oatmeal, and Barley.
-Thankfully, grains such as Brown Rice and Oatmeal are some of better grain ingredients used in dog food and are more preferred than others such as Corn and Wheat.
+Thankfully, grains such as Brown Rice and Oatmeal are some of the better grain ingredients used in dog food and are more preferred than others such as Corn and Wheat.

 Blackwood Buffalo Meal & Field Pea Recipe Review

-Earthborn Holistic produces many different types of dog food including limited ingredient dog food, wet dog food, and grain free dog food.
+Earthborn Holistic produces many different types of dog food, including limited ingredient dog food, wet dog food, and grain-free dog food.
 While we have given some of their recipes mixed reviews, due to unsatisfactory nutritional profiles and questionable ingredients, the Great Plains formula is one of the better recipes available.

 Tapioca and Peas are the other core ingredients present, and they provide a small proportion of carbohydrates and dietary fiber.

 Sadly, it does contain a significant portion of Pea Protein.
-As we mentioned regularly on this site, Pea Protein is a low-quality ingredient and inflates the overall protein proportion.
-Find out more about Pea protein in our article Peas, Pea Protein, Pea Flour and Pea Fiber in Dog Food.
+As we regularly mentioned on this site, Pea Protein is a low-quality ingredient and inflates the overall protein proportion.
+Find out more about Pea protein in our article Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food.